ZWerduex/wxord/README.md

 - Customizable character sets using the UI
 - Export and import sets of characters (yours or shared ones)
 - Export and import UI language files
-- Make a cool UI
+- A cool UI
-- Add the possibility to save generated words (like `Séodès` or `Talledra`, I like those words)
+- Save generated words (like `Séodès` or `Talledra`, I like those words)
 - Export saved words to a file
-- Copy & paste feature for a single word from the list
+- Send to clipboard feature for a single word from the list
-- Add an explanation of how it works
+- A sort of "tutorial"
-- Add a settings menu to change the language of the application
+- Settings menu to change the language of the application

 Actually, you can change the charset used by tweaking directly the JSON file in the `charsets` folder.
 More information about this in the [documentation](doc/doc.md).